Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Real Data Scenario

-We conclude our comparison with Table \ref{tab:benchmark}, presenting various diagnostics metrics assessing calibration, accuracy and spatial dependence. these metrics include the Continuous Ranked Probability Score (CRPS) [Appendix \ref{apdx:diagnostics_crps}], energy score [Appendix \ref{apdx:energy_score}], variogram score [Appendix \ref{apdx:diagnostics_vario}] as well as the Root Mean Square Error (RMSB) and Mean Absolute Bias (MAB) [Appendix \ref{apdx:diagnostics_rmsb_mab}].
-Our Cens-JGNM outperforms both benchmarks on all diagnostic metrics, demonstrating its superior spatial as well as point-wise prediction abilities.
+We conclude our comparison with Table \ref{tab:benchmark}, presenting various diagnostics metrics assessing calibration, accuracy and spatial dependence. these metrics include the Continuous Ranked Probability Score (CRPS) [Appendix \ref{apdx:diagnostics_crps}], energy score [Appendix \ref{apdx:energy_score}], variogram score [Appendix \ref{apdx:diagnostics_vario}] as well as the Root Mean Square Error (RMSE) and Mean Absolute Bias (MAB) [Appendix \ref{apdx:diagnostics_rmsb_mab}].
+Our Cens-JGNM model outperforms the competing probabilistic downscaling models in all the diagnostics measures, with the exception of the CRPS where the ConvCNP is slightly better.
+The ConvCNP focuses all modelling efforts on its marginal models which we believe is the reason for its strong performance on the CRPS.
+For the RMSE and MAB, our Cens-JGNM stands a close second to the IFS benchmark.
+This is expected, as the IFS is a challenging benchmark to outperform here as this prediction is of higher resolution than the input variables used in our study.